-The number of CSO events for 2019 in total was 1,097, which is an average of 14 events based on 76 outfalls.
-The total estimated annual sewage discharged from CSOs for 2019 is 12,028 ML.
+The number of CSO events for 2020 in total was 1,074, which is an average of 14 events based on 76 outfalls.
+The total estimated annual sewage discharged from CSOs for 2020 is 5,578 ML.

 There are currently 41 flood pump locations.
-This number includes temporary flood pumps which are installed in specific locations where required based on river levels experience.
-These temporary flood pumps may not be installed every year.
+This number includes temporary flood pumps which are installed in specific locations where required based on river levels.

-5.2 Rainfall 2019
+5.2 Rainfall 2020

-The 1992 representative year and 2019 current year's rainfall events are reviewed and analyzed to understand the impact rainfall events have on CSOs.
-Table 10 summarizes the amount of precipitation and the number of rainfall events in both 1992 and 2019 based on the single rain gauge at the Forks.
+The 1992 representative year and 2020 current year's rainfall events are reviewed and analyzed to understand the impact rainfall events have on CSOs.
+Table 11 summarizes the amount of precipitation and the number of rainfall events in both 1992 and 2020 based on the single rain gauge at the Forks.

-The total amount of rain that fell in 2019 was approximately 39% greater than in 1992.
-The 2019 recreation season was 21% wetter than in 1992.
-The 2019 shoulder seasons (January through April and October through December) were similar to 1992, and accounted for 22% of the total annual rainfall.
-Six rainfall events greater than 5 mm was recorded outside of the recreation period.
+The total amount of rain that fell in 2020 was approximately 20% less than in 1992.
+The 2020 recreation season was 28% drier than in 1992.
+The 2020 shoulder seasons (January through April and October through December) accounted for 19% of the total annual precipitation, which is 46% wetter than the shoulder seasons in 1992.
+Two rainfall events greater than 5 mm was recorded outside of the recreation period.